-In our previous blog, we have learned about Core Web Vitals and how we can improve these Web Vitals.
-Signed Exchange are also used to improve these Web Vitals in your Ecommerce Store.
+In our previous blog, we learned about Core Web Vitals and how we can improve these Web Vitals.
+Signed Exchanges are also used to improve these Web Vitals in your e-commerce store.

 What is a Signed Exchange(SXG)?